matmnds/stud_python/README.md

 # stud_python
-Data analytics projects with Python
+Exercises and projects completed in Python